 Type nine candidates can always take a balanced view of both sides of a discussion.
-They are called ‘mediators’ as they seek to encourage complete collaboration between all team members.
+They are called ‘agreeable’ as they seek to encourage complete collaboration between all team members.
 To use a metaphor, they view their work and the relationship with their colleagues in a state of yin and yang, with conflicts, debates, and opposing viewpoints taking opposite sides.

 Their goal is to maintain agreement and coordination within the workplace to ensure everyone is on the same page.
-However, this can mean that mediator personality types struggle to emphasize their perspective for fear they will disrupt the peace within the work environment.
+However, this can mean that agreeable personality types struggle to emphasize their perspective for fear they will disrupt the peace within the work environment.

 Using an Enneagram test within your recruitment process can be advantageous.
 By using this test, you will:

 Get a better insight into how your candidates might fit in with your organization’s culture

 Use the results to predict which team-building activities would benefit your successful candidate, and